Computer & Internet Security

 - Use a firewall.
-The best firewall is a hardware router – the kind you use to share an internet connection.
-Even if they’re not billed as firewalls, they are, and they’re quite useful.
+The best firewall is a hardware router, the kind you use to share an internet connection.
+Even if not billed as firewalls, they are, and they’re quite useful.

 - Google has added (account activity) extra security to Gmail that alerts the user if it suspects suspicious activity.
-For example, if you always check your email from the same location and it notices events from the other side of the planet, it will let you know the geographic area.
+For example, if you always check your e-mail from the same location.
+Google notices events from the other side of the planet, and it will let you know the geographic area.

-- At the lower right of Gmail's home page look for "Last account activity".
-You can see your sign-in history, including the dates and times that your Gmail account was used.
+- At the lower right of Gmail's home page, look for "Last account activity."
+You can see your sign-in history, including the dates and times you used your Gmail account.
 You can also see the IP addresses which were used to access your account.

 I use 2-factor authentication on all sites that offer it, using 2-factor is a bit of effort to set up but makes your accounts more secure than most banking sites.
 Glenn